covid19cz/erouska-android/README.md

 ## Technical details

 eRouška uses:
 - Bluetooth Low Energy (BLE)
 - [Firebase Phone Number Authentication](https://firebase.google.com/docs/auth/android/phone-auth) for phone number verification and authentication
 - [Firebase Storage](https://firebase.google.com/docs/storage) for uploading the collected user data in CSV format
 - [Firebase Functions](https://firebase.google.com/docs/functions) for getting the _Device ID_'s to broadcast after registration
-	- [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics) for app crash monitoring
+- [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics) for App crash monitoring

 - For Android <-> Android Bluetooth connection, the App doesn't need to connect to the other device as the _Device ID_ is broadcasted in the broadcast payload.
 - For Android <-> iOS Bluetooth connection, the App needs to connect to the iOS device via GATT to get the _Device ID_.